 For the rest of the configuration, the electronic box was installed under a small tree (to test the sun protection of a tree compared to the rocky situation of SET 1), the solar panel was wedged between the rocks on a steeper slope (looking 160° at about 20° of slope), the Ethernet cables ran through the rocks enclosed in an old water hose, and the cameras were screwed around the entrance of the cave, way closer to the sea than those of SET 1.
 Both of them are at about 5 meters above sea level.
 This configuration will show how these cameras resist the waves during storms with Southern winds that can be particularly strong on this stretch of coast.

-An interesting fact to note is the important presence of goats in this particular area.
+An interesting fact to note is the presence of large herds of goats in this particular area.
 We realized it during the installation.
-For SET 2, most cables (2 Ethernet cables and 1 solar panel cable) were protected by an old water hose, thinking that these animals could damage the cables, at first, by walking on them.
-We later realized that the goats don’t hesitate to chew the electric cables if they are apparent.
-On the contrary, if the electric cables are well covered by the water hose, it appears that the goats disregard them.
+For SET 2, most cables (2 Ethernet cables and 1 solar panel cable) were protected by an old water hose.
+At first, we imagined that these animals could damage the cables by stepping on them with their sharp hooves.
+We later realized that the goats rather enjoy chewing the electric cables if they are apparent.
+On the contrary, if the electric cables are well covered by the water hose, the goats can’t damage them.